 Training offered by the CSU Counseling Center is designed to be systematic and developmental.
 We are committed to providing a training experience that prepares students to function as generalists, comfortable in the many roles assumed by university counseling center practitioners.
 Therefore, a broad range of training experiences are offered.

 DIRECT SERVICE ACTIVITIES include a range of services and usually comprise 50 percent of a trainee’s duties.
-We encourage interns to acquire a total of 500 hours of direct service activities during the internship year, since this is the requirement for licensure in many states.
-Direct service activities include, but are not limited to:
+We require interns to acquire a total of 500 hours of direct service activities during the internship year, since this is the requirement for licensure in many states.
+Direct service activities include:

 - Individual Counseling and Psychotherapy.
 Full-time interns carry an individual caseload of 13-15 clients per week.
 The cases are pre-screened through the intake process so that progressively more difficult cases can be assigned as the intern’s ability and confidence develop.
 Cases typically reflect the diversity of the students seen at the CSU Counseling Center, both demographically and in terms of the severity of concerns.